ThorKampOpstrup/Emli_group22/README.md

     sudo chown -R www-data:www-data /var/www/html
     sudo chmod -R g+w html
     sudo usermod -a -G www-data pi

+Log in and out for the changes to take effect

 ### Setup to run on boot
 Follow below steps to run the project on boot.